-For VIEs related to asset securitization transactions, as of December 31, 2016, we consolidate a securitization entity as a result of our involvement in the entity's design or having certain decision making ability regarding the assets held by the securitization entity.
-Securitization entities were designed to have significant limitations on the types of assets owned and the types and extent of permitted activities and decision making rights.
+For VIEs related to asset securitization transactions, as of December 31, 2017, we consolidate a securitization entity as a result of our involvement in the entity's design or having certain decision making ability regarding the assets held by the securitization entity.
+This securitization entity was designed to have significant limitations on the types of assets owned and the types and extent of permitted activities and decision making rights.
 The securitization entity that is consolidated comprised an entity backed by commercial mortgage loans.
 Our primary economic interest in this securitization entity represents the excess interest of the commercial mortgage loans and the subordinated notes of the securitization entity.

-For VIEs related to certain investments, we consolidate three securitization entities as a result of having certain decision making rights related to instruments held by the entities.
-Upon consolidation, we elected fair value option for the assets and liabilities for the securitization entity.
+For VIEs related to certain investments, we previously consolidated three securitization entities as a result of having certain decision making rights related to instruments held by the entities.
+Upon consolidation, we elected the fair value option for the assets and liabilities for the securitization entity.
+During 2017, these three securitization entities were dissolved and the investments were repositioned, mostly into short-term investments in connection with the maturity of the associated liabilities.

 We previously consolidated a securitization entity backed by residual interests in certain policy loan securitization entities.
 Our primary economic interest in the policy loan securitization entity represented the excess interest received from the residual interest in certain policy loan securitization entities and the floating rate obligation issued by the securitization entity, where our economic interest was not expected to be material in any future years.
-Upon consolidation, we elected fair value option for the assets and liabilities for the securitization entity.
+Upon consolidation, we elected the fair value option for the assets and liabilities for the securitization entity.
 In June 2016, we amended and exercised a clean-up call on this securitization entity writing off our residual interest and settling the outstanding debt of \$70 million.
 As a result of this transaction, we recorded \$64 million of realized investment losses related to the write-off of our residual interest in those entities and a \$64 million gain related to the early extinguishment of debt which was included in other income.
 There was no impact to net loss.
 In addition, the policy loan securitization entities in which we previously held a residual interest were not required to be consolidated in our balance sheets.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS Years Ended December 31, 2016, 2015 and 2014
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS Years Ended December 31, 2017, 2016 and 2015